meelgroup/pact/README.md

 pact: Partition And Count on Theories
 ===============================================================================

-pact is a hashing based approximate model counter based on cvc5.
+pact is a hashing based projected approximate model counter for SMT theories, based on cvc5.

 This version of the pact is designed to serve as a supplementary tool for a paper currently undergoing peer review.
 Please refer to [cvc5's readme](README-cvc5.md) for more details about cvc5.